NSS Space Settlement Contest

 - Results of this contest for 2021 have been announced.

 - The registration fee for the contest is $15, which can be waived in hardship cases.
 A PayPal account and/or major credit card is needed to pay the registration.

 - Contestants will be invited to the International Space Development Conference.
 Unfortunately the 2020 conference was canceled and the 2021 conference will be virtual due to the coronavirus situation.
 Therefore, all 2020, 2021 and 2022 contestants are invited to the 2022 conference and the virtual 2021 conference as well.

 - Use of images created by others must respect copyright.
 See Image Plagiarism for guidance.

 - This contest has been sponsored by NASA Ames Research Center from 1994-2018, for the last several years in conjunction with the National Space Society (NSS).
 A Space Act Agreement between NASA and NSS is currently being worked on to continue joint sponsorship of the contest.
-Meanwhile, the 2019 contest is being sponsored by NSS.
+Meanwhile, the 2019 contest was sponsored by NSS.

 This annual contest